-- Broad Growth Blended Benchmark - Diversifying Strategies Blended Benchmark
+- Broad Growth Blended Benchmark1 - Diversifying Strategies Blended Benchmark1

-&lt;sup>1 Refer to program section for detailed description of benchmark, and possible evolving benchmark timeline.
+1 Refer to program section for detailed description of benchmark, and possible evolving benchmark timeline.

 Individual ERS investment managers ("Investment Managers" or "investment managers") will not be measured against this total investment portfolio objective.
 However, it is expected that the sum of their efforts will exceed the objective over time.